-A conceptual framework that depicts the elements, attributes and activities that underpin the development, review and application of APESB pronouncements is illustrated in Figure 1.
+A conceptual framework that depicts the elements, attributes and activities that underpin the development, review and application of APESB pronouncements is illustrated in Table 1.

-Element Framework attribute APESB activity а Fundamental professional and ethical responsibility Code of Ethics - public interest b Applicable values and principles Code of Ethics - fundamental principles С Criteria for application of values and principles Code of Ethics - threats and safeguards d Practices requiring the application of values and principles APESB standards е Guidance notes for the application of values and principles to practice APESB guidance notes f Promotion of professional responsibility and application of values and principles Education
+Element Framework attribute APESB activity A Fundamental professional and ethical responsibility of professional accountants Code of Ethics - public interest В Applicable values and principles Code of Ethics - fundamental principles С Criteria for application of values and principles Code of Ethics - conceptual framework D Practices requiring the application of values and principles APESB standards E Guidance notes for the application of values and principles to practice APESB guidance notes F Promotion of professional responsibility and application of values and principles Education a) The fundamental professional and ethical responsibility of professional accountants

-Figure 1.
+Table 1.
 Conceptual framework for developing APESB pronouncements